Christl Mardayn: Life

-In 1921, the soubrette moved to the Raimund Theater and in 1922 went to the Charles Theatre where she sang in premiere performances of operettas such as 'Die Bajadere' by Emmerich Kálmán, The Dragonfly Dance by Franz Lehár and The Lady in Ermine by Jean Gilbert.
-She toured to the Art Theatre in Berlin, the Corso Theatre, Zurich and the State Theatre in Hanover.
-She played the role of Madame Sans-Gêne by Victorien Sardou and Mirandolina by Bohuslav Martinu Other guest appearances have taken her to Czechoslovakia, Hungary and Sweden.
+In 1921, the soubrette moved to the Raimund Theater and in 1922 went to the Charles Theatre, where she sang in premiere performances of operettas such as Die Bajadere by Emmerich Kálmán, The Dragonfly Dance by Franz Lehár and The Lady in Ermine by Jean Gilbert.
+She toured to the Art Theatre in Berlin, the Corso Theatre in Zurich and the State Theatre in Hanover.
+She played the role of Madame Sans-Gêne by Victorien Sardou and Mirandolina by Bohuslav Martinů.
+Other guest appearances have taken her to Czechoslovakia, Hungary and Sweden.
 In the 1930s, Christl Madayn gradually transformed into a theater actress, increasingly in speaking roles.
-In 1932 she received an engagement at the Theater in der Josefstadt in 1934 and joined the German People's Theatre.
+In 1932, she received an engagement at the Theater in der Josefstadt, and in 1934 she joined the German People's Theatre.
 She played mainly comedies by George Bernard Shaw and Molière.

 Christl Mardayn married actor Hans Thimig in 1929.
 From 1939 to 1943 she was an ensemble member at the Theater in der Josefstadt and the Deutsches Theater in Berlin.
 Christl Mardayn continued to act after World War II in Vienna's theaters.
 She had remarried to businessman Paul Mühlbacher.
 She made rare film appearances during the 1950s.
 On 18 May 1957 she was awarded the Golden Medal for Merit by the Republic of Austria, On 21 March 1962, she was given the title of Professor.
 She taught at the Vienna Conservatory, and until her retirement at the Vienna Music Academy.
 Christl Mardayn died on 24 July 1971 from heart failure.
 She received an honorary grave dedicated to her at the Vienna's Central Cemetery (Group 40, Number 28).